 As such, it is important to work with an established packaging company well versed in design, engineering and testing of packaging (such as GWP) when considering the switch to corrugated.

-If you would like free, no obligation advice on whether your packaging could be switched to fully recyclable materials, then please do not hesitate to speak with one of our advisors.
+If you would like free, no obligation advice on whether your packaging could be switched to fully recyclable materials, then please do not hesitate to speak with one of our advisers.

 Besides switching to recyclable packaging materials, there are other ways in which working with experienced packaging designers can aid the sustainability of your packaging.

 For example, optimising the size of your packaging can result in size and weight savings, minimising the number of trips and therefore fuel for delivery and transit.

 Focusing on materials can also result in – with careful design and testing – a pack which performs as well but uses a much lighter grade of corrugated.

 GWP Packaging designers can in fact utilise software that can calculate the stresses and loads that your packaging is likely to experience in the supply chain, which then allows selection of the optimum strength of material.